cosmos/cosmos-sdk/docs/spec/staking/state.md

 ```

 ### Redelegation

-A redelegation object is created every time a redelegation occurs.
-It must be
-completed with a second transaction provided by the delegation owner after the
-unbonding period has passed.
-The destination delegation of a redelegation may
-not itself undergo a new redelegation until the original redelegation has been
-completed.

- - index: delegation address
+ - index 1: delegation address
  - index 2: source validator owner address
  - index 3: destination validator owner address

+A redelegation object is created every time a redelegation occurs.
+The
+redelegation must be completed with a second transaction provided by the
+delegation owner after the unbonding period has passed.
+The destination
+delegation of a redelegation may not itself undergo a new redelegation until
+the original redelegation has been completed.

 ```golang
 type Redelegation struct {